 Design-Builder selection is not based on any weighting of the Construction Cost of Work.
 Rather selection is based on weighting of predefined criteria, with the award going to the Design-Builder that best meets the predefined selection criteria.
-Selection criteria may include some weighing of General Conditions Costs and/or Fee.
+Selection criteria may include so